kevsynapthrive/oka-water-calculator/README.md

 1. Open `index.html` in your browser
 2. Input your system data or load a sample scenario
-3. Adjust sliders or add loans/CIP projects
+3. Adjust sliders, add loans or CIP projects as needed
-4. Review the outputs including revenue sufficiency, affordability, and bill estimates
+4. Instantly review affordability, rate outputs, and pie charts
-5. Export results for board meetings or internal records
+5. Export results to CSV for records or presentations

 All functionality is client-side; no server setup required.

 ---

-## 🛠️ Roadmap
+## 🛠️ Roadmap (In Progress or Planned)

-Planned or partially implemented features:
+- Breakout of bill into line-item components (O&M, CIP, Debt)
-- O&M inflation over time
+- Revenue share validation across tiers
-- Per-tier revenue share validation
+- Inflation/growth modeling for O&M
-- Additional affordability indicators (e.g. % for low-income households)
+- Additional affordability metrics (low-income, poverty level)
-- Inline tooltips for outputs
+- Modular loan row creation to reduce code duplication

 ---